Hot Yoga Postures Best For Beginners:

 Seated yoga poses can be a great starting point for new yogi’s, within the realm of hot yoga.
 Oftentimes, used for many meditation exercises as well.
 They also help promote flexibility of joints and muscles in the body.

-Maybe surprising to some, but seated yoga can also target several muscles groups with one pose.
-Additionally, including upper body movements can instantly pinpoint areas like the neck, shoulders and arms.
+Maybe surprising to some, seated yoga can also target several muscles groups with one pose.
+Upper body movements can instantly pinpoint areas like the neck, shoulders and arms.

 Many people experience some amount of back pain during the course of their lives.
 Bends are yoga poses that may help to alleviate some strain.
 “Exercising the back helps reduce stiffness by helping keep connective fibers of ligaments and tendons flexible”.